-The objective of each review and revision is to improve the relevance and effectiveness of the P&C for RSPO members, and in achieving the shared vision and mission of making sustainable palm oil the norm.
-More specifically, the most recent revision sought to align the P&C with the RSPO Theory of Change (ToC) and to increase accessibility by making them more relevant and practical.
+The objective of each review is to improve the relevance and effectiveness of the P&C for RSPO members and to achieve the shared vision and mission of making sustainable palm oil the norm.
+More specifically, the most recent revision sought to align the P&C with the RSPO Theory of Change (ToC) and to increase accessibility by making them more relevant and practical in terms of best practices and commitments to national laws, the United Nations Universal Declaration of Human Rights, and the International Labour Organization Declaration on Fundamental Principles and Rights at Work.
+This document is based on the RSPO Principles and Criteria for Sustainable Palm Oil Production (RSPO P&C; November 2018) and has developed into the Principles and Criteria for Thailand through the support and cooperation of relevant associations of the Thai oil palm and palm oil industry.
+The process of the National Interpretation (NI) is conducted voluntarily by the working group and has taken public recommendations into account.

-The review process went beyond ISEAL best practices, including two public consultation periods of 60 days each and 17 physical consultation workshops in 10 countries around the world, as well as 6 physical Task Force meetings.
-This process resulted in the production of the revised and restructured RSPO Principles and Criteria for Sustainable Palm Oil Production (RSPO P&C 2018).
-In line with ISEAL best practices, this document (RSPO P&C 2018) will be completely reviewed again after five years, following adoption by the General Assembly (GA) of the RSPO.